March 11, 2026 5 min read

 Local SEO is no longer just a Maps problem.

-It is a discovery-and-validation system that now spans Google results, answer engines, review platforms, and your own site.
+It’s a discovery-and-validation system that now spans Google results, answer engines, review platforms, and your own site.
 The businesses that win will be the ones that make their local credibility obvious across all of those surfaces, not just the ones that rank in one familiar box.
+Teams testing paid discovery alongside local visibility should also read Testing ChatGPT Ads Before the Market Crowds In.